cai880210/m2-repo/README.md

 m2-repo
 ========

-Simple Maven repository for eu.impact_project artifacts .
+Maven repository for eu.impact_project and eu.digitisation artifacts .

 To use add: